nekocode/h5pay-flutter/README.md

 ### Notes

-* In iOS, to jump to the payment app, you must add target schemes into the `Info.plist` file.
+* In iOS, for allowing to jump to the payment app from your app, you must add schemes of the payment apps into the `Info.plist` file.
 Just like:

 ```xml
 <key>LSApplicationQueriesSchemes</key>